ggustafsson/nnn-dir.nvim/README.md

 1. **Seamless integration** - E.g. use it with default commands.
 2. **User-friendly** - E.g. move between splits with default keybindings.
-3. **Minimal but feature complete** - E.g. implement "cd on quit", etc.
+3. **Minimal but feature complete** - E.g. implement "cd on quit", "gx", etc.
 4. **Clean code/Stable use** - E.g. don't use `nvim` in a way it is not meant to be used.
 5. **Low effort** - It should "just work" with low mental overhead.